Complex Child-Custody Issues

 If either parent or anyone living in their household has a history of substance abuse or domestic violence, that can also create concerns.
 In such instances, the courts will closely examine whether an existing or proposed custody order creates a risk of harm for the child.
 If either parent has engaged in behavior that could endanger the child, the court may restrict or sever their parental rights.Confer with a Knowledgeable Dallas Lawyer

 While some custody cases are straightforward, others present challenges that make the case difficult to resolve.
 If you have concerns about protecting your parental rights, it is smart to confer with an attorney.
 The trusted Dallas lawyers of McClure Law Group are adept at navigating the intricacies of complex child-custody issues, and, if you engage our services, we will work diligently to help you pursue the best legal result possible in your case.
-Our primary office is in Dallas, and we regularly meet clients for appointments at our Collin-County office in Plano.
 We represent parties in custody matters in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We also help people with family-law disputes in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can reach us through our online form or by calling 214.692.8200 to set up a confidential meeting.